miberr/Mockster/docs/blog/2021-08-26-welcome/index.md

 Regular blog authors can be added to `authors.yml`.

-The blog post date can be extracted from filenames, such as:
+The blog post date can be extracted from filenames, such aas:

 - `2019-05-30-welcome.md`
 - `2019-05-30-welcome/index.md`